 For LTI plans commencing in 2013 onwards, any shares awarded to Fortum Executive Management members are subject to a three-year lock-up period in accordance with the State-Ownership Guidelines in force at the time the LTI plan was introduced.
 Subject to a decision by the Board of Directors, the lock-up period can be reduced to one year for those Fortum Executive Management members whose aggregate ownership of Fortum shares is greater than or equal to their annual salary.
 For other participants (i.e. below the Fortum Executive Management), the lock-up period is one year.
 For LTI plans commencing prior to 2013, the lock-up period is three years for all LTI plan participants.

-To reflect the recent changes in the State-Ownership Guidelines, for LTI plans commencing in 2017 and beyond, no lock-up period will be applied for any participants.
+To reflect the changes in the State-Ownership Guidelines in 2016, for LTI plans commencing in 2017 and beyond, the share awards will not be subject to a minimum lock-up period.
 However, Fortum Executive Management members whose aggregate ownership of Fortum shares does not yet fulfil the shareholding requirement are required to retain at least 50% of the shares received until the required level of shareholding is met.

+The Board of Directors has the right to revise the targets set in the incentive plans, deviate from the payment based on achievement of the set earnings criteria, or to discontinue any ongoing incentive plan.
 Remuneration that has been paid out without grounds shall be reclaimed in accordance with the regulations on returning an unjust enrichment and remuneration.
-A payment which has been influenced by the recipient’s unethical conduct, may be recovered based on the terms of the LTI Programme.
+A payment which has been influenced by the recipient’s unethical conduct, may be recovered based on the terms of the LTI programme.

 The Nomination and Remuneration Committee is using independent advisors in support of its work.